 Why?

 This innocuous number became synonymous with Mexican queer culture in the early 1900s following a raid on a private party by police on 17th November 1901.
 At this party, there were 41 men: 22 dressed as men, 19 as women.
 There was, in fact, a 42nd person in attendance: Ignacio de la Torre, who was President Porfirio Díaz's son-in-law.
-Whilst the police allowed Ignacio to escape, they arrested the remaining 41, beat them, jailed them, convicted them, then later conscripted them into the army as punishment.
+Whilst the police allowed Ignacio to escape, they arrested the remaining 41, beat them, jailed them, convicted them, and then later conscripted them into the army as punishment.
 This became a massive scandal in Mexican society and became known as “The Dance of the 41” (“Baile de los 41”).

-Whilst homosexuality was legalised in Mexico as far back as 1871, society remained so hostile to homosexuality that this scandal led to the vilification of the number 41.
+Whilst homosexuality was legalized in Mexico as far back as 1871, society remained so hostile to homosexuality that this scandal led to the vilification of the number 41.
 Calling someone 41 was akin to saying they were queer.

 Fast forward 100 years and the Mexican LGBTQ community is now very out, loud, and super proud!
 Mexico City has a fantastic gay scene with one of the best gay Pride events in Latin America, Puerto Vallarta has become one of the hottest gay destinations in the world, and as of October 27, 2022, Mexico has passed gay marriage laws in all of its 32 states.